Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 The main right-hand pane displays a list of all the files contained within the currently selected folder.
 This list can be filtered and sorted, and you can choose how many rows of documents to display on the page at one time.

-The bottom left-hand pane contains a list of the most recent revisions, together with the option to view the overall revision log for the product, clicking on that will display the [revision log page](#source-code-revision-list).
+The bottom left-hand pane contains a list of the most recent commits, together with the option to view the overall commit log for the product, clicking on that will display the [commit log page](../Commits/#commit-list).

 Above the main right-hand pane, there is the **branch selector**.
 This lets you choose which branch in the source code repository is being viewed: